 ORANGE COUNTY, Fla. – The Orange County School Board received pushback at its Tuesday meeting during public comment for something called “camp legal.”

-Legal seminars were held last week to prepare administrators for new laws, including the recent Parental Rights in Education Act, known by critics as the Don’t Say Gay law.
+Legal seminars were held last week to prepare administrators for new laws, including the recent Parental Rights in Education Act.

 School attorneys recommended administrators remove LGBT “Safe Space” stickers from classrooms for grades Kindergarten through third grade.